 The implementation of GDPR (General Data Protection Regulation) has become essential for businesses and corporate offices in the EU, and it requires them to switch the user privacy to another module.
 The European Union (EU) law was rendered effective immediately on May 25, 2018, and it has become a crucial rule to follow by all businesses.
-In addition, the EU urges WordPress to create GDPR-compliant websites for securing optimal outcomes.
+Also, the EU urges WordPress to create GDPR-compliant websites for securing optimal outcomes.

-The main objective of the protocol is to enable the EU users to have control over their personal data online, and it gives them the leverage to make amendments to the privacy of online data across multiple organizations.
+The main objective of the protocol is to enable the EU users to have control over their data online, and it gives them the leverage to make amendments to the privacy of online data across multiple organizations.

 Basic concepts and principles of personal information protection

 As mentioned previously, the main objective of GDPR is fundamentally based on protecting the personal identifying information (PII) of a user.
-Additionally, it makes the businesses subjected to take accountability and responsibility of storing, collecting, assembling, and utilizing the data collected by their users.
+Additionally, it makes the businesses subjected to take accountability and responsibility for storing, collecting, assembling, and utilizing the data collected by their users.

 Does your business need it?